mixxxdj/mixxx/source/chapters/user_interface.rst

 the way to the left, you will only hear decks and samplers oriented towards the left.
 Similarly, with the crossfader all the way to the right you will only hear decks and samplers oriented towards the right.

+You can reverse the configuration of the crossfader in :menuselection:`Preferences --> Crossfader --> Reverse Crossfader`, so that the right deck is on the left end of the crossfader and vice versa.
+This is also known as *Hamster Style*.

 The Sampler Section
 ===================